DumplingYu/AutoAuth-YKPS/README.md

 # AutoAuth-YKPS
-A program that will automatically login to the YKPS Wi-Fi.
+This is a Python script that will let you automatically login to the YKPS Wi-Fi.
+Python Version: 3.5.1
+OS: OSX / macOS